EsmeLira/portfolio/README.md

-# Entry level programmer / Data scientist
+# Entry level Programmer / Data scientist

 ### About
 Currently pursuing an associates degree, I am eager to secure an internship to enhance my skills and knowledge in the field.
 I am excited to apply my creativity and technical acumen to contribute meaningfully to projects and further my career in computer programming.